Nsanjayboruds/Nsanjayboruds/README.md

 </p>

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-🛰️ I’m currently working on an AI-powered SkillSwap platform that connects people to exchange skills via real-time chat and smart matching.<br><br>🧑‍🤝‍🧑 I’m looking to collaborate on open-source AI tools, hackathons, or creative full-stack web apps.<br><br>🤝 I’m looking for help with scaling backend APIs and integrating advanced ML models into real-time applications.<br><br>🌱 I’m currently learning GraphQL, TypeScript, and experimenting with edge computing for faster web experiences.
+🚀 Full-stack developer focused on building AI-driven, real-time web platforms.

+🌍 Strong advocate of **open-source software** — actively contributing to projects, reviewing PRs, fixing issues, and collaborating with developers worldwide.

+🧠 Passionate about backend scalability, API design, and integrating machine learning into real-time applications.

+🌱 Exploring TypeScript, GraphQL, and edge computing to build faster and more scalable systems.

 ## 🌐 Socials: